Jason Surrell

 Jason Surrell is a former show writer and producer for Walt Disney Imagineering, the division of The Walt Disney Company that designs and builds for Disney's theme parks and resort hotels.
 Surrell also is a show director for Walt Disney Entertainment.
-In June 2014, Surrell left Walt Disney Imagineering and is now with Universal Creative.
+In June 2014, Surrell left Walt Disney Imagineering and worked with Universal Creative.
+In August 2025 he returned to work with Walt Disney Imagineering.

-Career

-His work has included the creation of an animated Haunted Mansion tombstone at the Magic Kingdom attraction, which pays homage to Imagineer Leota Toombs, who supplied the face of Madame Leota.
-He also has created show concepts for The Great Movie Ride, Who Wants to Be a Millionaire - Play It! and Walt Disney: One Man's Dream at Disney's Hollywood Studios.

 Writing

 He contributed essays to The Imagineering Way and The Imagineering Workout.
 Surrell also regularly appears on panels, gives presentations, and interviews other Imagineers at various Disney events.

 Surrell wrote a screenwriting manual, Screenplay by Disney: Tips and Techniques to Add Magic to Your Moviemaking, and has also contributed to the Kingdom Keepers series of children's novels by Ridley Pearson.